 One contact lens size doesn’t fit all eyes.
 If a contact lens is too flat or too steep for your corneal shape, you may experience discomfort or even eye damage.
 Your eye doctor will take certain measurements to determine the best contact lens design and fit for your eyes.

-This measures the curvature of your eye’s clear front surface (cornea) so the eye doctor can select the optimal curve and diameter for your contact lenses.
+Corneal curvature: This measures the curvature of your eye’s clear front surface (cornea) so the eye doctor can select the optimal curve and diameter for your contact lenses.
 If your eye’s surface is somewhat irregular because of astigmatism or other conditions, you may require a special lens.

-The size of your pupil and iris (the colored part of your eye) is also important in determining the best contact lens design.
+Pupil and iris size: The size of your pupil and iris (the colored part of your eye) is also important in determining the best contact lens design.

-This test evaluates the quality of your tears, to determine whether they will be able to keep contact lenses and your cornea sufficiently hydrated throughout the day.
+Tear film evaluation: This test evaluates the quality of your tears, to determine whether they will be able to keep contact lenses and your cornea sufficiently hydrated throughout the day.
 If you have dry eye disease, standard contact lenses may not be right for you.

 Following the eye exam, you will be provided with trial lenses to verify that the chosen contact lenses offer clear and comfortable vision.
 This will allow the eye doctor to make any fine adjustments to the prescription.

-Contact Lens Eye Exam Near You
+Contact Lens Eye Exam in Astoria

 Wearing the correct contact lenses for your eyes allows you to enjoy all of the benefits of wearing contacts, while keeping your eyes healthy and comfortable.